Evidence-based Legionella Control MeasuresUpdated November 22, 2024

 Determining the best source of evidence

-The best source of evidence for the principle on which a Legionella control measure is based may be one or more scientific studies, but the best source of evidence for the specific application of the principle is usually from the building where the measure is applied.
-Put more simply, scientific studies of several building water systems are often needed to establish broad principles, but for a given building, the best evidence for specific applications is from that building.
+The best source of evidence for the principle on which a Legionella control measure is based is usually one or more peer-reviewed, published scientific studies, preferably studies performed in buildings rather than only in laboratories.
+The best source of evidence for the specific application of the principle is usually from the building where the measure is to be applied.
+Put more simply, scientific studies of several building water systems are often needed to establish principles, but for a given building, the best evidence for specific applications is from that building.

 The distinction is important.
 Insisting on scientific studies to support every specific procedure could result in missed opportunities to prevent Legionnaires’ disease.
 It could also lead to the wrong answer because of differences between your building and the ones studied.

 Consider flushing as an example.
-Let’s say one of the members of your water management team suggests ensuring all faucets are used for at least two minutes every week.
-Other team members agree that scientific studies show stagnation in domestic water (plumbing) systems promotes Legionella growth but refuse to implement the flushing procedures until published studies show exactly how often and long to flush each faucet.
+Let’s say one of the members of your water management team suggests ensuring all faucets are used for at least two minutes every week, which may require flushing faucets that are infrequently used.
+Other team members may agree that scientific studies show stagnation in domestic water (plumbing) systems promotes Legionella growth but refuse to implement flushing procedures until published studies show exactly how often and long to flush each faucet.

 Thus there’s a point at which the best source of data (evidence) transfers from scientific studies of other buildings to your building.
-In the flushing example, the best data for determining whether you are flushing often or long enough, or whether flushing is worth the effort at all, will be the Legionella test results for the building in question.
-You need to know what will be effective in your building, not another.
+In the flushing example, the best data for determining how often and long flush, or whether to flush at all, will typically be disinfectant and temperature test results in your building, not other buildings.
+The design of the plumbing system, and Legionella test results, should also be considered.
+(If you have access to LAMPS training notes, see number 4.031 for details about establishing a flushing program.)

 There’s nothing wrong with questioning a frequency, duration, chemical concentration, or other detail.
 If you decide to implement a control measure but change the recommended frequency from once a week to once a month or twice a week, that’s fine, particularly if you are testing (properly) for Legionella to validate your decisions.
 But refusing to implement the control measure altogether until a scientific study tells you exactly how often, how long, and how much could be a decision that’s difficult to defend if someone gets Legionnaires’ disease from your water system — especially if you are not testing for Legionella to validate your program.
 You wouldn’t recommend that a loved one continue smoking until scientific studies determine exactly how many cigarettes a day will result in cancer.